 Industrial Internet of Things (IIoT)

-When the IoT is used in Industries, factory, manufacturing plants or any other industrial settings is knon as IIoT.
-It helps to connect machines, sensors and software to internet so they can collect the data.
+When the IoT is used in industries, factories, manufacturing plants or any other industrial settings, it is known as IIoT.
+It helps to connect machines, sensors and software to the internet so they can collect the data.

 The perpos of IIoT in Industrieal are